Clinical Nurse II - Pediatric CVICU (0.9FTE, Nights)

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Experience: 2 years of experience in pediatric /adult acute care OR 2 years of experience in adult critical care.
+Experience: 1 year of RN experience in pediatric critical care OR 2 years of RN experience in neonatal or adult critical care OR 2 years of RN experience in pediatric or adult cardiac acute care.